DeFiCh/dfips/README.md

 # DFIPs and CFPs

-This details how to participate in DFIPs and CFPs on DeFiChain.
+This document details how to participate in DFIPs and CFPs on DeFiChain.
 With the recent introduction of On-Chain Governance, it is important to follow all the steps outlined below to ensure your DFIPs/CFPs are submitted successfully on-chain.

 ## Overview